SanielX/Microscenes/README.md

 Its main idea is to provide UX with minimum need for technical knowledge & fast iteration, without having to constantly update node database like Bolt forces you to.
 All graphs are stored in scene, not as scriptable objects so nodes can contain references to scene objects without any limitations.

-Minimum tested unity version: 2020.2.5f1
+Minimum supported unity version: 2020.2.5f1

 **Icons shown in examples are not available in this package.
 You can find example nodes in `Runtime/Example Nodes` directory.
 The API will change in the future, no backwards compatability is guaranteed.**